Atimca/Reactive-programming-Article/README.md

 With reactive approach you simply don't think about it.
 You think about how your system `react` on the new information.
 In simple words our system always ready to handle new information and technicaly doesn't even bother by order of calls in program.

+Way to stop to think about threads and strart to think about sequences.

+Why Use Observables?
+The ReactiveX Observable model allows you to treat streams of asynchronous events with the same sort of simple, composable operations that you use for collections of data items like arrays.
+It frees you from tangled webs of callbacks, and thereby makes your code more readable and less prone to bugs.

 It's important to understand that reactive aproach is not just a way to handle asyncronus code.
 However, while usign reactive paradign you will forget about threads, race conditions and everything else.
 It's kinda not important anymore.
 To be trully open there's still schedulers concept nearby, but it's not so complicated and won't be covered in this article.

 I assume, that most of the readers of this arcticle came from iOS development.
 So let me make an analogy.
 Reactive programming is Notification center on steroids, but don't worry, a counterweight of the reactive frameworks that they are more sequential and understandable.
 In iOS development, it's hard to do things in the one way.
 Because Apple gave us several different approaches like delegates, selectors, GCD and etc. Reactive paradigm could help solve on this problems in one fasion.